Alibanday/Flour-Mill-Management-System/backend/README.md

 ## 🔐 Role-Based Access Control

 ### Admin Role
-- Full access to all features
+- Full access to all features and system settings
 - Can create, edit, delete users and warehouses
 - Can assign users to warehouses
-- Can manage system settings
+- Can manage system configuration
+- Complete oversight of all operations

-### Manager Role
+### General Manager Role
+- Overall operations management and oversight
-- Can view and manage assigned warehouses
+- Can view and manage users, warehouses, and inventory
-- Can view user information
+- Can access financial management and reports
-- Can toggle user status
+- Can manage suppliers and purchase operations
-- Limited administrative functions
+- Limited system configuration access

+### Sales Manager Role
+- Sales operations and customer management
+- Can manage sales transactions and customer data
+- Can view inventory for sales purposes
+- Can access sales reports and financial data
+- Focus on sales and customer relationship management

-### Employee Role
+### Production Manager Role
+- Production processes and quality control
+- Can manage production operations and workflows
-- Basic system access
+- Can access warehouse and inventory data for production
-- Can view own profile
+- Can create gate passes for production-related activities
-- Can update personal information
+- Can view production reports and financial data
-- No administrative functions

-### Cashier Role
+### Warehouse Manager Role
+- Inventory and warehouse operations
+- Can create, update, and manage warehouses
-- Sales and financial access
+- Can handle inventory management and stock operations
-- Can view own profile
+- Can create and manage gate passes
-- Can update personal information
+- Can access warehouse-related reports
-- No administrative functions

 ## 📁 Project Structure